ShangtongZhang/reinforcement-learning-an-introduction/README.md

 1. Figure 9.1: Gradient Monte Carlo algorithm on the 1000-state random walk task
 2. Figure 9.2: Semi-gradient n-steps TD algorithm on the 1000-state random walk task
 3. Figure 9.8: Example of feature width’s effect on initial generalization and asymptotic accuracy
+4. Figure 9.10: Single tiling and multiple tilings on the 1000-state random walk task